cluhmann/cluhmann.github.io/publications.md

 ---

 Luhmann, C. C. & Yang, B. (in press).
-Mechanisms of behavioral contagion: An approximate Bayesian approach. *ASONAM*.
+Mechanisms of behavioral contagion: An approximate Bayesian approach. *Proceedings of the IEEE/ACM  InternationalConference on Advances in Social Networks Analysis and Mining* (ASONAM), The Hague, Netherlands, December 7-10.

 Clouston, S. A., Richmond, L. L., Scott, S. B., Luhmann, C. C., Natale, G., Hanes, D., Zhang Y. & Smith, D. M. (2020).
 Pattern recognition to objectively differentiate the etiology of cognitive decline: Analysis of the impact of stroke and Alzheimer's disease. *Neuroepidemiology*, 1-8.